Corruption in Eritrea: Nationalization

 In 1996, Eritrea's government declared that all land would henceforth be considered the property of the state and would be re-distributed in accordance with need.
 It then confiscated a good deal of private land and turned it over to former soldiers, foreign investors, and resettlement programs.
 The 1990s also saw the privatization of some companies, and since 2000 the government has increasingly intervened in the economy and commerce and propagandized against private trade and business.
 These activities have involved a considerable amount of favoritism, kickbacks, and other forms of corruption.

+The increase in state ownership in Eritrea has been critiqued as a step back for economic freedom and for doing business generally, partly because it has caused rising corruption.
+The 2012 Index of Economic Freedom, published by The Heritage Foundation, named Eritrea the second-worst country in sub-Saharan Africa for economic liberty.
+The World Bank's Ease of Doing Business Project Index for 2011 ranked Eritrea at 180th, with only three countries, Guinea Bissau, Central African Republic, and Chad, scoring worse.
+It has been suggested that since the government maintains control over foreign exchange, friends of government personnel are allowed to bring goods into the country and sell them at great profit, thus increasing opportunities for corruption.

 Mining Industry

 In July 2013, Martin Plaut reported that since 2011, the government had earned over $900 million from the Bisha gold mine, but it was not known what had happened to the money.
 Even as the state was reportedly amassing huge mining profits, Plaut charged, poverty and hardship were worsening.
 "There is some evidence," he stated, "that show the [government] is gambling and squandering state resources without any accountability."